 The road from Kallikratis to Kapsodasos is not for the faint-hearted

-Located in southwest Crete, Greece, the road from Kallikratis to Kapsodasos with 27 hairpin turns is one of the most hairpinned roads in the world.
+Located in the southwestern part of Crete, in Greece, the road from Kallikratis to Kapsodasos with 27 hairpin turns is one of the most hairpinned roads in the world.

 How long is the road from Kallikratis to Kapsodasos?

-The road is totally paved (since 2006).
-It’s 10.6km (6,58 miles) long running north-south from Kallikratis to Kapsodasos.
-The road starts at Kalikratis, a small mountainous village in Sfakia municipality, southwest Crete, at the foot of the White Mountains (Lefka Ori) and ends at Kallikratis, situated off the beaten tourist path, made up of four widely separated neighborhoods that are scattered on a small plateau.
-The drive offers great views of the Libyan (Southern Cretan) Sea and the Frangokastello plain.
+The road is 10.6km (6.58 miles) long, running north-south from Kallikratis (a small mountainous village in the Sfakia municipality, southwest Crete) to Kapsodasos (situated off the beaten tourist path, made up of four widely separated neighborhoods that are scattered on a small plateau).

 Is the road from Kallikratis to Kapsodasos steep?

-The road to the summit is very steep, hitting a 28% of maximum gradient through some of the ramps.
-Starting at Kallikratis, the ascent is 10.6km (6,58 miles) long.
-Over this distance the elevation gain is 625 meters.
+The road to the summit is very steep, hitting a 28% maximum gradient through some of the ramps.
+Starting at Kallikratis, the ascent is 10.6km (6.58 miles) long.
+Over this distance, the elevation gain is 625 meters.
 The average gradient is 5.89%.

 Is the road from Kallikratis to Kapsodasos challenging?